 To avoid this, your best bet would be to do extensive research before settling on hiking gear.
 Real quick, here are three things that you should look for when buying hiking equipment;

 - The Reviews: The hiking gear should have good reviews from other hikers

 - Return Policy: The company you’re buying your hiking equipment from should have a favorable return policy.

 - Reputation: It would be best to avoid any random backstreet vendors and get your hiking gear from a company with a good reputation.
 This way, you will have lesser risks of being ripped off your money.

 For most beginner hikers, a huge backpack is what will most likely come to mind first when they think about hiking.
 This doesn’t imply that you shouldn’t have a big backpack for the items you will need when hiking.

-Your focus should be only to carry a backpack you wouldn't struggle to navigate the terrains with.
-This is important because if you carry heavyweight from the start, there is a risk of too much pressure on your joints, implying that you would also have a higher likelihood of suffering injuries.
+Your focus should be only to carry a backpack so you wouldn’t struggle to navigate the terrains.
+This is important because if you carry heavy weight from the start, there is a risk of too much pressure on your joints, implying that you would also have a higher likelihood of suffering injuries.

 Obviously, the injuries, even the minor ones, won’t make your hiking experience a really good one.
 Begin by only carrying the items you will need and only add extra items when you’re certain that you’ve gotten into shape.